OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge01.md

 6. Since you are currently working on Challenge 1, drag the `Challenge 1` card from the "To do" column to "In progress."

-7. Ask your team member to close the `challenge 1` issue you assigned to them.
+7. Ask your team member to close the `Challenge 1` issue you assigned to them.
 Review your project board to see if the issue moved to the 'Done' column automatically.

 8. After you complete each of the following challenges, be sure to close each associated issue.